This city has everything, from stunning beaches and waterfront adventures to chic shopping scenes and a diverse gastronomical spread!

-It also has a seahorse as well as a sea dragon exhibit.
+It also has a seahorse and a sea dragon exhibit.

-The aquarium also organized several outdoor exhibits, educational programs, and interactive activities to get personal with marine life.
+Additionally, the aquarium organized several outdoor exhibits, educational programs, and interactive activities to get personal with marine life.

-The latest Pacific Visions wing is a state-of-the-art exhibit educating visitors about the environmental challenges to the Pacific ecosystem.
+The latest Pacific Visions wing is a state-of-the-art exhibit that educates visitors about the environmental challenges to the Pacific ecosystem.

 Over the course of its history, the rancho has been occupied by the Tongva people, Spanish and Mexican colonists, and American farmers.